 - Healthy Vegetarian – Green Is Good

-- Specialty coffee – Casa das Tres – delicious even for my super high coffee taste ☕
+- Specialty coffee – Casa das Tres – delicious even for super high coffee standards ☕

 - Dinner with a view – Tasquinha do Joy, Marisqueira Brisa 🌅